bkw777/rgb2vga/README.md

 # Directions
 ## Building the PCB
 - Remove pin #6 from the 2x5 coco3 rgb connector before soldering.
 Pin #6 is the center pin on the bottom row, opposite/away from the polarity notch.
+- Solder trim pot R24 on the bottom side, and flush cut and re-flow to smooth domes, before R13, R15, R16.
 - Solder the LM1881 U1 before any of the other parts around it.
-- Solder the Artifact switch SW2 before soldering the trim pot R24.
+- Solder the Artifact switch SW2 before the 3-pin header J7.
-- Solder the 3-pin J7 on the bottom and flush-cut the legs on top before soldering the resistors on the top side.
 - Solder remaining parts in any order.

 ## Programming the DE0-Nano